SolsticeLeaf/MineCore/README.md

 - Enabling, disabling and reloading plugins that use this library
 - And much more

-## Download
+## ⬇️Download

-The latest version can be downloaded on the <a href="https://github.com/kiinse/MineCore/releases">releases page.</a><br>
+---> The latest version can be downloaded on the <a href="https://github.com/kiinse/MineCore/releases">releases page.</a><br>

-## Installation
+## 📲Installation

-In order for MineCore to work, it must be placed in the **plugins folder**.
+---> In order for MineCore to work, it must be placed in the **plugins folder**.

 ### Maven